top of page

 WHAT IS A COLLECTION NETWORK?

-Whether you source perishable agro products, collect waste for energy or recycling, procure materials and components from manufacturers, the stakes are high:
+Whether you source perishable agro products, collect waste for energy or recycling, recover materials for reuse in a circular process, or procure components from manufacturers, the stakes are high:

 The objectives are to minimize total cost, maximize material availability, minimize inventory and minimize carbon footprint.
 You add resilience to the equation and you get a full picture.
 It's complex but highly impactful.
 We take the challenge and help you build a world class inbound supply network for today and probable tomorrows.
 CEL helps taking a holistic understanding of the stakes and trade-offs at play in your supply network and identify alternative configurations and decision points.